Domestic Violence Defense Attorney in El Paso, TX

 - The second is aggravated domestic assault, which is defined in § 22.02 and involves domestic assault with one or more aggravating factors, including: causing serious bodily injury or using/exhibiting a deadly weapon in the commission of the crime.
 Aggravated domestic assault is a felony of the second degree, punishable by 2 to 20 years in prison.

 - The third is continuous violence against the family, which applies if a person is accused of committing 2 domestic assaults within a 12-month period.
 This is a third degree felony, punishable by 2 to 10 years in state prison.

 Domestic violence charges may be based on exaggerations, misunderstandings, and outright lies.
-A person may be accused of domestic assault for reasons of jealousy or anger, or to gain the upper hand in custody proceedings.
+A person may be accused of assault for reasons of jealousy or anger, or to gain the upper hand in custody proceedings.
 If your future is threatened by domestic violence allegations, choose an attorney who knows how to defend your interests and ensure your side of the story is heard.

 Contact El Paso domestic violence defense lawyer Rafael Morales at (915) 800-8201 today.